top of page

 ✅ Bride & groom, groom's paternal grandparents

-✅ Bride & groom, groom's mom, groom's dad, groom's siblings w/ their spouses
+✅ Bride & groom, groom's parents, groom's siblings (w/ siblings' spouses if applicable)

 ✅ Groom, groom's mom